nickkunz/treeforestboost/README.md

 <h4> Missingness </h4>

 Here we replace the character string 'unknown' with NA.
 Subsequently, we remove those observations containing missing values by utilizing the 'na.omit( )' function.
 Then, we inspect the data frame dimension as an ad hoc measurement of missingness.
 Recall that the original data frame dimension contained 41,188 observations and 21 features.
-After removing the previous 4 features and observations containing NA's, the data frame now contains 30,488 observations and 17 features. <br><br>
+After removing the previous 4 features and observations containing NA's, the data frame now contains 30,488 observations and 17 features.

 ```{r}
 ## replace 'unknown' char string in the data with na